duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 - priority number (integer) associated w/ each process
 - CPU is allocated to the process with the highest priority
   - can be done preemptively or nonpreemptively
-- SJF is priority scheudling where priority is the inverse of predicted next CPU burst time
+- SJF is priority scheduling where priority is the inverse of predicted next CPU burst time
   - larger burst = lower priority
   - smaller burst = higher priority